 Attention ghosts and ghouls, Halloween is right around the corner!
-Spooky season includes pumpkin scented candles, creepy decorations, sweet treats and festive lighting.
+Spooky season includes pumpkin-scented candles, creepy decorations, sweet treats and festive lighting.
 What a thrill!
-Whether your home is heavily decorated or simplistically styled, protecting your home’s indoor air quality and HVAC system are absolutely essential.
+Whether your home is heavily decorated or simplistically styled, protecting your home’s indoor air quality and HVAC system is absolutely essential.
 We offer several spooktacular Halloween HVAC tips to consider this spooky holiday.

 Certain Halloween decorations are actually tricks disguised as treats!
-Decor can emit harmful particles that worsen indoor air quality while exacerbating allergies, asthma symptoms and causing illness.
-Let’s take a look at several popular Halloween time decorations and how they affect indoor air quality.
+Decor can emit harmful particles that worsen indoor air quality while exacerbating allergies and asthma symptoms and causing illness.
+Let’s take a look at several popular Halloween decorations and how they affect indoor air quality.

 First and foremost, candles are a fire risk.
-(That goes for both scented and unscented candles!)
+(Obviously, that goes for both scented and unscented candles!)
 Candles are often forgotten and left burning for hours on end, increasing the risk of a fire.
-Candles and wicks also emit harmful chemicals as they burn, such as benzene and toluene.
-If you’re a candle fanatic and simply can’t resist burning one (or a bunch), purchase natural candles with cotton wicks instead.
+Certain candles and wicks also emit harmful chemicals as they burn, such as benzene and toluene, both notable volatile organic compounds (VOCs).
+If you’re a candle fanatic and simply can’t resist burning one, or a bunch, purchase natural candles with cotton wicks instead.

 Spider webs are extremely popular during Halloween.
 Fake webbing is versatile, inexpensive and requires little effort.
 However, unpackaging, stretching and cutting fake spider webs releases loose fibers into the air.
-These fiber particles hurt indoor air quality, particularly as they circulate throughout your home.
+These fiber particles worsen indoor air quality, particularly as they circulate throughout your home.
 Use fake spider webs sparingly indoors and avoid fiddling with them unnecessarily.
-It’s also a common assumption that spreading webs over registers and grilles is harmless—the fake webbing is so thin anyway!
+It’s also a common assumption that spreading webs over registers and grilles is harmless (the fake webbing is so thin anyway!).
 Don’t make this mistake!
-Keep system vents clear.
+Make sure to keep system vents clear.

 Lighting is everything.
 It sets the stage and adds warmth to your home.
 Beautiful colors add an effortless flair to any decorative style.
 However, there is one tip that all decorative lighting enthusiasts should know.
 Decorative lights must be safety-approved as they pose an electrical hazard.
 Whether you use one strand or 100 strands, ensure that they comply with the Consumer Product Safety Commission’s standards.